rohankadekodi/cs360v-s23/notes/container_technologies.md

   - Network rules (e.g. limiting throughput that can be used by a container)
 - 11 different control groups
 - Resource quotas are enforced by the kernel
+- Managed via sysfs (similar to /proc, mounted at /sys) - newer, more structured registry of kernel information and configuration knobs; operations that user can perform on sysfs files are more restricted
 - If a process attempts to go beyond its limit (e.g. process tries to allocate 2GB of memory but is only allowed 1GB), the kernel will enforce it/kill the process (e.g OOM killer)
 ```
  |----------------|  |----------------|